 Subscribe to the podcast via any podcast app, including Apple podcasts, iTunes, Spotify and Google Play.
 Search 'ZSL Wild Science'.

 Delve into topical issues in zoology, conservation and the environment, from saving species and protecting the planet, to finding out about the animals living across the globe, including in London’s own river Thames.
 Learn more about the science behind the conservation work being done by ZSL and others in this podcast from ZSL’s Institute of Zoology.
-Hosted by post-doctoral researcher Dr Monni Böhm.
+Hosted by Research Fellow Dr Monni Böhm.
 Produced by Jennifer Howes, ZSL Scientific Events Coordinator.